FrancescoSaverioZuppichini/A-journey-into-Convolutional-Neural-Network-visualization-/README.md

 *Francesco Saverio Zuppichini*

 There is one famous urban legend about computer vision.
 Around the 80s, the US military wanted to use neural networks to automatically detect camouflaged enemy tanks.
 They took a number of pictures of trees without tanks and then pictures with the same trees with tanks behind them.
 The results were impressive.
 So impressive that the army wanted to be sure the net had correctly generalized.
 They took new pictures of woods with and without tanks and they showed them again to the network.
 This time, the model performed terribly, it was not able to discriminate between pictures with tanks behind woods and just trees.It turned out that all the pictures without tanks were taken on a cloudy day while the ones with tanks on a sunny day!
-In reality, the network learn to recognize the weather, not the enemy tanks.
+In reality, the network learns to recognize the weather, not the enemy tanks.

+The source code can be found [here](https://github.com/FrancescoSaverioZuppichini/A-journey-into-Convolutional-Neural-Network-visualization-).

+This article is also available as an interactive [jupyter notebook](https://github.com/FrancescoSaverioZuppichini/A-journey-into-Convolutional-Neural-Network-visualization-/blob/master/notebook.ipynb)

 ## Nosce te ipsum